 Any employee can denounce a situation of psychological harassment that he may have suffered at work, that is to say any vexatious conduct conveyed by behaviors, words, actions or gestures, recurrent or not (depending on their severity), which are hostile or unwanted, thus undermining the dignity or psychological integrity of the employee.
 This form of harassment may come from a supervisor, colleague, client or supplier, and possibly from a co-owner.
 If this is the case, the syndicate-employer has the obligation to intervene to put an end to any such behavior.

-WHAT YOU SHOULD KEEP IN MIND: The syndicate of co-owners which employs staff must, without exception, respect the contractual and legal obligations associated thereto.
+WHAT TO KEEP IN MIND : The syndicate of co-owners which employs staff must, without exception, respect the contractual and legal obligations associated thereto.
 Its two main obligations, within the framework of an employment contract, are the employee remuneration and the provision of the means necessary to carry out its mandate.